+The City Council finds and determines, at a duly noticed public hearing on April 28, 2020, that the following Zoning Text Amendments are consistent with the General Plan of the City of Mountain View based upon the following findings made pursuant to Section 36.52.70 of the City Code:

-- 1. That the Environmental Planning Commission hereby recommends the City Council approve a Zoning Text Amendment pursuant to the following required findings in Section 36.52.70 of the City Code: - a.
-The proposed Zoning Text Amendments are consistent with the General Plan because they support policies of the 2015-2023 Housing Element by removing constraints to the development of accessory dwelling units, as provided in Program 4.3, and with the land-use policies and action plan of the 2030 General Plan because they update the Zoning Ordinance to address outdated or inconsistent policies with legislative updates by the City, State, or Federal agencies and provides increased clarity within the City Code pertaining to Planned Community Permits; and - b.
-The proposed Zoning Text Amendments will not be detrimental to the public interest, health, safety, convenience, or welfare of the City because they are required to be consistent with State law and will allow the City's provisions regarding accessory dwelling units and home-based child care to remain enforceable and will provide increased clarity within the City Code pertaining to Planned Community Permits; and
+a.
+The proposed Zoning Text Amendments are consistent with the General Plan because they support policies of the 2015-2023 Housing Element by removing constraints to the development of accessory dwelling units, as provided in Program 4.3, and with the land use policies and action plan of the 2030 General Plan because they update the Zoning Ordinance to address outdated or inconsistent policies with legislative updates by the City, State, or Federal agencies and provide increased clarity within the City Code pertaining to Planned Community Permits; and

-- c.
-The proposed Zoning Text Amendments are internally consistent with Chapter 36 (Zoning) of the Mountain View City Code; and - d.
+- b.
+The proposed Zoning Text Amendments will not be detrimental to the public interest, health, safety, convenience, or welfare of the City because they are required to be consistent with State law and will allow the City's provisions regarding accessory dwelling units and home-based child care to remain enforceable and will provide increased clarity within the City Code pertaining to Planned Community Permits; and - c.
+The proposed amendments are internally consistent with Chapter 36 (Zoning) of the Mountain View City Code; and - d.
 The proposed project complies with the California Environmental Quality Act pursuant to Section 15061(b)(3) because it includes Zoning Text Amendments to comply with recent legislation enacted by the State and Planned Community Permits.
-Therefore, it can be seen with certainty that there is no possibility that the activity will have a significant effect on the environment. - 2.
-That the Zoning Text Amendments are recommended for approval and incorporated herein by reference in Attachment A.
+Therefore, it can be seen with certainty that there is no possibility that the activity will have a significant effect on the environment. - Section 2.
+Chapter 36, Article III, Division 2, Section 36.06.50, of the Mountain View City Code is hereby amended to read as follows: